By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Repeatedly practicing this exercise will improve your powers of observation.
 It will sensitize you to individual variations and make you more aware of the people you meet.

 How well did you do at remembering other people?
-Can you see a value of practicing to improve your mental efficiency and memory?
+Can you see the value of practicing to improve your mental efficiency and memory?

 Staying connected with David Joel Miller